markmiller3/marist-mscs621-2019-MarkMiller/README.md

 3. Create the Cloudant Database

 Create Service Credentials for Database:
-1. Under the Database we just created, like on **Service Credentials**
+1. Under the Database we just created, click on **Service Credentials**
 2. Click **New Credential**
 3. Click **Add**